|Organisation||European Lawyers in Lesvos (www.elil.eu)|

 - Passionate about supporting the rights of refugees and migrants

-To apply for this role, or to request further information, please email the Project Coordinator, Philip Worthington (email@example.com).
+To apply for this role, please send a CV and cover letter in English by email to the Project Coordinator, Philip Worthington (firstname.lastname@example.org).